Some foods that cause high cholesterol include:

 There is also very little difference between a white and brown tortilla, other than food dye.
 If you're out enjoying some Mexican food, opt for corn tortillas which have a higher fiber content for healthy digestion.

 Tip: Try not to buy into products that might be labelled as diet foods.
 The only way you can know more about your nutritional intake is by reading food labels and understanding what they mean.
 We recently talk you through how to read food labels when it comes to fats, and that article is not to be missed.
 Read it here: The Best Fat Burner Is Your Brain.

 In one study it was found that a bowl of granola has a higher sugar content than a can of coke and a higher fat content than a small portion of McDonalds chips.

-  Tip: If you want a healthy, balanced breakfast, go for some avocado (which is full of HDL, or good fat) and eggs (just the whites if you are trying to lower your cholesterol levels.)
+Tip: If you want a healthy, balanced breakfast, go for some avocado (which is full of HDL, or “good cholesterol”) and eggs (just the whites if you are trying to lower your cholesterol levels.)

-  There is a lot of fear mongering around dairy in the media.
-Some have said that going dairy free can cure digestion issues, combat acne and even lower your likelihood of receiving a cancer diagnosis.
+There is a lot of fear mongering around dairy products in the media.
+Some have said that going dairy-free can cure digestion issues, combat acne and even lower your likelihood of receiving a cancer diagnosis.
 In truth, it really does just come down to personal and physiological preference.

 Dairy should not be feared, milk, cheese, and yoghurts are rich in calcium which are essential for healthy bone development.
 However, you should bear in mind that 1 single cup of milk contains 5 grams of saturated fat, or 24 milligrams of cholesterol.